rcpch/digital-growth-charts-server/docs/integrator/getting-started.md

 1. Select a Tier from the 'Tiers' drop-down above to get started.

-    **IMPORTANT: ONLY THE FREE TIER GIVES YOU INSTANT ACCESS**.
+!!! warning "**IMPORTANT: ONLY THE FREE TIER GIVES YOU INSTANT ACCESS**"
     Other tiers will need to wait for **approval**, onboarding, and payment verification, so we recommend the Free Tier for everyone initially.
 You can create multiple Free Tier apps, however the usage is shared.

 2. Create a unique name for your application.
 It doesn't matter what you call it as long as it has meaning for you, and it can be changed later in the Account part of the portal.